 4. Ongoing grocery list

-Another tool I have is an ongoing grocery list.
+Another tool you need to keep your life as a family organized is an ongoing grocery list.
 This is a place where you note down items that you want to get at the store whenever you think of these items.
 For example, you open your fridge and happen to notice you're running low on milk.
 No problem, just write "milk" in your ongoing grocery list.
 Then you already have a pre-made list when you next head to the store.

-This list can be on pen-and-paper at your home, or electronically on your phone memo app.
-If you typically shop at just one grocery store, you can simply use your grocery store's app to create your shopping list.
-Kroger arranges your list in the order that you encounter items in the store.
+This list can be on your phone memo app or on pen-and-paper at your home - whatever works for you.
+Alternatively, if you typically shop at just one grocery store, you can simply use your grocery store's app to create your shopping list.
+Kroger arranges your list in the order that you encounter items in your local store.

-My ongoing grocery list is actually the bit on the right hand side of my meal planner that I mentioned above.
+My ongoing grocery list is actually the part on the right hand side of the meal planner pictured above.
 That's why I put that space there in case you want to use it for that too.

 5. Note-taking app for the computer or laptop

-Every tool I've mentioned above works fine for phone or pen and paper.
-But what about when you have something more complex to deal with as a parent, where you can't just type in brief sentences or reminders?
-For example, something where you need to refer to a few different web pages - maybe when ordering your kids photos online.
+Every tool I've mentioned above works fine for your phone or on pen and paper.
+But what about when you have something more complicated to deal with as a parent, where you can't just type or dictate brief sentences or reminders?
+For example, when ordering your kids photos online or something where you need to refer to a few different web pages.

 For this, I use note-taking software where I can move tasks around, type instructions to myself, copy and paste web page URL's, and so on.
 I typically organize things into "To-Do", "Doing", and "Done".
-One of the best ones out there is Evernote, which has a free plan.
+One of the best ones out there is Evernote, which has a free plan and is available as a phone app and on your computer.
 The free plan is fully-featured, it even lets you sync up to 2 devices.
 Alternatively, if your computer or laptop has a built-in note-taking app (e.g. OneNote), you might like to try that out.

 All together now

-- I look at my fridge door, realize I'm getting toward the end of my current meal plan and I need to add more meals onto my meal planner.
+- I look at the meal plan on the fridge, realize I'm getting toward the end of my current meal plan and I need to add more meals onto the meal planner.

-- So I go to my computer and the note-taking app, look at the recipe links I collected so far, and find the best ones I like and print them out.
-Again, this can be done bit by bit until I have some recipes that would be enough for a week or so.
+- So I go to the computer and the note-taking app, look at the recipe links I collected so far (the ones saved back in step 1), and find the best ones I like and print them out or save them in my phone on Pinterest so I can come back to these when I'm cooking.
+Again, this can be done bit by bit until there are enough recipes for a week or so.

-- Once I have those printed-out recipes, I jot down the meal names onto each day of the meal planner on my fridge.
+- Once I have those recipes ready and available to cook with, I jot down the meal names onto each day of the meal planner on my fridge.

-- Then I get out my ongoing grocery list and add the ingredients for each of those recipes to that grocery list.
+- Then I get out the ongoing grocery list and add the ingredients for each of those recipes to that grocery list.

-- If I want to be certain not to forget to go to the grocery store soon, I'll add "get groceries" as an event on my calendar app for the next day, for example.
+- To make sure not to forget to go the grocery store soon, add "get groceries" as an event on my calendar app for the next day.
 This process works equally well for in-store or curbside pick-up grocery purchases.

 Being organized is not about being perfect or being a robot; it's about creating a system that allows interruptions without losing your place.
 This way, you won't feel stressed if your kid interrupts you while you're in the middle of setting up the meal plan.
-No problem, the tools hold your place for you, and you can enjoy what's right in front of you: being a mom or dad to your child.
+No problem, these organizational apps and tools hold your place for you, and you can enjoy what's right in front of you: being a mom or dad to your child.